LAB: GPIO Digital InOut(eval board)

 What method of debouncing did this NUCLEO board use for the push-button(B1)?

-Problem 3: Toggle LED with Button
+Problem 3: Toggle a single LED with a Button

 Procedure